Maintenance and Field Replacement

 2. Remove the blank from the power supply slot you are going to populate.

-Note: You may want to save the blank for future use as needed.
-The blank is needed for the switch to operate normally if a power supply slot is not populated.
+Note: You can save the blank for future use as needed.
+A blank is needed for the switch to operate normally in an unpopulated power supply slot.

 Fabric and Fan Module (Fabric Module)

-The fabric and fan modules are hot-swappable.
-They are accessible from the rear of the switch (Rear Panel).
-You must take into account that the module you are inserting is compatible with the switch and the module that you are replacing.
-Perform the following steps to remove and replace a fabric and fan module, or a fan-only module, if your switch supports one.
+The fabric and fan modules are hot-swappable and accessible from the switch's rear panel (Rear Panel).
+You must consider that the module you are inserting is compatible with the switch and the module you are replacing.
+Perform the following steps to remove and replace a fabric and fan module or a fan-only module if your switch supports one.

-Note: The DCS-7816 switch has twelve fabric modules, each of half height.
+Note: The DCS-7816 switch has twelve fabric modules, each half-height.

 Removing Fabric Module